https://cdn.gabb.com/wp-content/uploads/2023/06/What-is-Youtube-Kids-Update-1.png

 • PBS Kids – clips and some full episodes from popular PBS kids.
 Best for ages 5-10.

-Remixed or knockoff cartoons that are harmful to kids can slip past filter criteria and into your child’s account.
+Remixed or knockoff cartoons that are harmful to kids can slip past filter criteria.

 Some cartoons are dubbed over with explicit language or sexually suggestive audio.
 Others pirate characters from popular kid’s cartoons and create distorted storylines that can scare children, such as main character deaths.

-While parents can flag inappropriate videos and block them from their child’s profiles—and these particular videos have now been taken down—variations are created as fast as they are removed.
+Parents can flag inappropriate videos and block them from their child’s profiles — and these particular videos have now been taken down — but variations can be reposted. .

 Does YouTube Kids Have Parental Controls?

-YouTube Kids provides several robust parental controls.
+Yes, YouTube Kids provides several robust parental controls.
 You can approve content, block any video or channel, turn off the search feature, and set a timer to limit screen time (only available in-app).
-However, no parental control or filter works perfectly.

 To set a time limit, click the padlock icon at the bottom right of the screen.
-Choose “Set time limit” and slide the dot left or right to your desired length.
+Choose “Set time limit” and slide the dot left or right to your designed length.

-If inappropriate content comes up, parents must block it by clicking on the three dots and selecting “Block this video.”
+If inappropriate content comes up, parents or older children can block it by clicking on the three dots and selecting “Block this video.”

 Some parents prefer safe devices for their kids that do not allow social media apps.
 They can still be safely connected to their child without the worry of what kids may be exposed to.